frankframework/frankframework/TESTING_WITH_IAF-TEST.md

 2. Add the following parameters to the VM Options:
    - `-Ddtap.stage=LOC`
    - `-DauthAliases.expansion.allowed=testalias`
-   - `-Dlog.dir=$HOME/ibis4test-logs` (or whatever works for your system, drive letters on Windows must be lowercase).
+   - `-Dlog.dir=c:/temp` (lower case 'c' is mandatory) (or whatever works for your system, drive letters on Windows must be lowercase).
    - `-DcredentialFactory.class=nl.nn.credentialprovider.FileSystemCredentialFactory`
    - `-DcredentialFactory.filesystem.root=<path to your sources root>/test/src/main/secrets`
 3. Set the Tomcat HTTP port to `80`
 NB: If you want to run on a different port, you also need to add to your VM options the option `-Dweb.port=8080` (or whatever port you chose).
 4. In the tab "Deployments", select the module `ibis-adapterframework-test: war exploded` and the application context-path `/iaf-test`.
 5. Other settings as you find appropriate

+### Note about the log dir:
+See the Eclipse instructions for an important note about the `log.dir` setting.

 ## 4. Select database